pmermoz/picammory/README.md

 ![PiCammory_7U4A2179.png](./image/PiCammory_7U4A2179.png)

 Put the Raspberry on the standoff, and secure with 4 screw.
-Check if everything fit.
+Check if everything fits.

 ![PiCammory_7U4A2177.png](./image/PiCammory_7U4A2177.png)

-We need cut the small part of the standoff screw that get out of the styrene sheet, or they will prevent later on the styrene sheet to touch the camera platform).
+We need to cut the small part of the standoff screws that comes out of the styrene sheet, or it will prevent the styrene sheet later to touch the camera platform).
-Note: Another possibility to avoid cutting the standoff is to invert the order of creating the Raspberry attach with the camera platform and drill the hole for the standoff through both platform.
+Note: Another posibility to avoid cutting the standoff is to invert the order of creating the Raspberry attach and the camera platform, then drill the hole for the standoff through both platforms.

 The Raspberry is set.
 We can now remove it and put it in a safe place until the final integration.